DaymudeLab/assembly-theory/pyorca/README.md

 ## Cross-Platform Support

-PyORCA leverages Rust, `maturin`, and `cargo` for robust cross-platform support.
-However, since `pyorca` depends on `RDKit`, it is only available on platforms where `RDKit` is supported via PyPI, including:
+`assembly-theory` leverages Rust, `maturin`, and `cargo` for robust cross-platform support.
+However, since `assembly-theory` depends on `RDKit`, it is only available on platforms where `RDKit` is supported via PyPI, including:

 - `windows-x64`
 - `macos-x86`